Parkland school shooter to get life sentence for killing 17

 The massacre is the deadliest mass shooting that has ever gone to trial in the U.S. Nine other people in the U.S. who fatally shot at least 17 people died during or immediately after their attacks by suicide or police gunfire.
 The suspect in the 2019 massacre of 23 at an El Paso, Texas, Walmart is awaiting trial.

 He played security videos of the shooting and showed gruesome crime scene and autopsy photos.
 Teachers and students testified about watching others die.
-He took the jury to the fenced-off building, which remains blood-stained and bullet-pocked.
-Parents and spouses gave tearful and angry statements.
+He took the jury to the fenced-off building, which remains blood-stained and bullet-pocked. v gave tearful and angry statements.

 Cruz’s lead attorney Melisa McNeill and her team never questioned the horror he inflicted, but focused on their belief that his birth mother’s heavy drinking during pregnancy left him with fetal alcohol spectrum disorder.
 Their experts said his bizarre, troubling and sometimes violent behavior starting at age 2 was misdiagnosed as attention-deficit/hyperactivity disorder, meaning he never got the proper treatment.
 That left his widowed adoptive mother overwhelmed, they said.